Skip to Content

 Key features of the Access to Work scheme you may find helpful:

-• Financial support: Access to Work can provide financial support to cover the costs associated with disability-related workplace accommodations and support services, helping individuals with hearing loss access the necessary tools and services to perform their jobs effectively.
+• Financial support: Access to Work can provide financial support to cover the costs associated with disability-related workplace accommodations and support services, helping those with hearing loss access the necessary tools and services to perform their jobs effectively.

 • Assessment and advice: The scheme offers personalised assessments and advice to determine the specific needs of each individual.